 You already knew where I was going with this, right?
 You are the storehouse for all of the information ever given to you about life and yourself.
-Ultimately you chose how to interpret past voices and feed it back to yourself as experience.
+Ultimately, you choose how to interpret past voices and feed them back to yourself as experience.
 You alone speak to yourself more than anyone speaks to you.
 You also speak to yourself more than you speak to anyone else, which makes you, my dear friend, your greatest influence.
 And this is the best news in the world!

 What Is Self-Talk?

 The crazy thing is your self-talk doesn’t originate with you.
 If you think about it—nothing really does.
 Except for the uniqueness of your God-given soul, all of your thoughts are recycled words, ideas, and information.

 “Your greatest influence is not your mom, dad, high school teacher or first boyfriend.
 It’s not your abuser or ex—it’s you.”
 Dr. Zoe

 Your self-talk comes from the voices and insinuations you heard as a small child, combined with all the words piled on top of them until now.
 That mental picture doesn’t sound too easy to comb through, but you don’t have to.
 You just need to intentionally create a new, healthier pile.
 First, let me tell you why, and then I’ll explain how to go about accomplishing it.